 At Exeter Orthodontics, we have worked with thousands of patients, including children and children-at-heart!
 You are never too young or too old for a healthy smile.
 If you are looking for braces for your children, we guarantee a comforting, welcoming, and warm environment that puts their smiles first.

-Braces for children from Exeter Orthodontics cost only $3,995.
-This low price includes a choice between Invisalign aligners and traditional metal braces, as well as x-rays, retainers, adjustments, repairs, and any preliminary treatments like palatal expanders.
+Traditional braces for children from Exeter Orthodontics cost only $3,995.
+This low price includes x-rays, retainers, adjustments, repairs, and any preliminary treatments like palatal expanders.
 We know the cost of braces is a worry for many parents.
 Our goal is to ensure care for your child is affordable and accessible.
 Payment plans are also available.

-We have offices in Reading, Lancaster, Allentown, Harrisburg, Exton, Springfield, and (as of summer 2022!)
-Millersville.
+We have offices in Reading, Allentown, and Harrisburg.
 Request a free consultation today!